 Because iron deficiency is not the only cause of anemia, multiple measures of iron status should be taken to determine if an anemia is truly from iron deficiency.
 Although there are dozens of types of anemia (including anemia caused by low vitamin B12 levels), in this article anemia refers to iron deficiency anemia.

 Many iron deficiency symptoms are related to tissue oxygen deprivation: fatigue, rapid heart rate, palpitations, rapid breathing on exertion, and increased lactic acid production.
 Anemia symptoms include pale skin, brittle fingernails, koilonychia (spoon-shaped fingernails where the outer edges are raised), weakness, loss of appetite, apathy, hair loss, impaired immunity, angular stomatitis (irritation and fissuring in the corners of the lips), glossitis (inflammation of the tongue), chronic gastritis, pica, abnormal temperature regulation, and delayed psychomotor development in children.

 It is important for vegans to resolve iron deficiency because it can increase manganese accumulation in the brain.
 In iron deficiency, manganese is absorbed instead of iron and vegans have high manganese intakes.
-The good news is that while phytate decreases both iron and manganese intakes, vitamin C increases only iron intakes.
+The good news is that while phytate decreases both iron and manganese absorption, vitamin C increases only iron absorption.